tmobile/percy-cake/README.md

 - Load YAML files from a mono structured repository
 - Display YAML file in an intuitive structured tree view
+- Support YAML property with object, bool, string, and number types, and array of simple types
 - Create a new YAML file
 - Edit an existing YAML file
 - Delete an existing YAML file